DaryaShyroka/russian-to-english-stt/milestone4/Final_Report.md

 The most recent addition to the domain of ASR is the XSLR Wav2Vec2 architecture, which was released for public use only a few months ago.
 Considering its recency, there are not yet many publications illustrating the cutting-edge applications of this model on the Russian language yet.
 The most notable resource is Huggingface's pre-trained cross-lingual speech recognition model `Wav2Vec2-Large-XLSR-53-Russian` which boasts a word error rate of 17.39% on the CommonVoice Russian test set, which is comparable to other SOTA implementations.

 ## ***Data***
-For the ASR model, we used the Russian CommonVoice dataset.
+For the ASR model, we used the [Russian CommonVoice dataset](https://commonvoice.mozilla.org/en/datasets).
 It contains 111 hours of Russian text read by native speakers, all recorded in a quiet environment.
-We are loading this data straight into the tutorial notebook using load_dataset("common_voice", "ru") with the appropriate train, validation and test splits, so we do not need to store the dataset anywhere.
+We are loading this data straight into the tutorial notebook using `load_dataset("common_voice", "ru")` with the appropriate train, validation and test splits, so we do not need to store the dataset anywhere.
 Due to disk space limitations, we used subsets of the data in our experiments, with the biggest being the first 4100 sentences in the training set, and 820 in the validation and test sets.

-For the spell checker model and the Machine Translation model, we used the outputs of the ASR model as inputs to the models.
-Thus, these were silver-standard audio transcriptions made by our pretrained model, with a WER score of 0.44.
-There were XXX sentences used.
+For the spell checker model and the machine translation model, we used the outputs of the ASR model as inputs to these models.
+Thus, these were silver-standard audio transcriptions made by our pretrained model, with a WER score of 0.399.
+There were 840 sentences used (the test sentences from the ASR model).

 ## ***Engineering***
 For this project we used Google Colab Pro as our primary computing infrastructure for developing models.
 As described in the `Data` section above, the datasets were loaded directly into the Colab runtime environment upon execution of the notebook and thus there was no need for a shared dataset storage solution like Google Drive.
 We used the PyTorch framework to develop our models, with extensive use of Huggingface's Transformer and Datasets libraries.
 A primary objective of this project was to investigate the performance of Huggingface's cutting-edge ASR system, [`Wav2Vec2-Large-XLSR-53-Russian`](https://huggingface.co/anton-l/wav2vec2-large-xlsr-53-russian), a pre-trained cross-lingual speech recognition model.
 This model formed one half of the speech translation pipeline.